 Our Board believes that directors more effectively represent the best interests of the Company if they are stockholders themselves.
-Thus, each independent director is encouraged to own shares of our common stock equal in value to at least 5x the annual cash retainer paid to independent directors (which was \$112,500 in 2022).
-Shares of deferred or restricted stock or stock units (both vested and unvested and including shares for which a deferral election was made) granted to directors under the Independent Director Plan and the 2016 Equity Plan are included in determining the number of shares held for this purpose.
+Thus, each independent director is encouraged to own shares of our common stock equal in value to at least 5x the annual cash retainer paid to independent directors (which was \$125,000 at the end of 2023).
+Fully vested RSUs that have been deferred and unvested time-based RSUs are included in determining the number of shares held for this purpose.
+Although our independent directors do not receive performance-based equity awards, for the avoidance of doubt, unvested performance-based awards, if they were awarded, would not be included in the number of shares held for purposes of our share ownership guidelines.
 Until the stated minimum is met, each independent director must retain at least 50% of the shares of common stock received upon vesting, net of any shares withheld or sold to pay or reimburse taxes on such income.
-As of February 24, 2023, all of our directors were in compliance with their obligations under our stock ownership guidelines.
+As of February 23, 2024, all of our directors were in compliance with their obligations under our stock ownership guidelines.